 They are currently collaborating on a book, detailing their experiences in Haiti following the horrific earthquake that devastated the city of Port Au Prince.
 They hope that this inspirational story will encourage people to go on their own humanitarian adventures.
 As people begin to understand how much good they can do in the world, with only a small amount of resources, Adam Gant believes that a wave of positive development for these communities can soon follow.
 The book will also provide a window into a new way of thinking about global equity which will be the basis for the approach taken by the Silhouette Foundation.

 Adam Gant has been involved in his local community of Victoria as well.
-He has dedicated his time as a volunteer and serve food to the members of Our Place Society, an inner-city community centre serving Greater Victoria’s most vulnerable: working poor, impoverished elderly, mentally and physically challenged, and the homeless.
-Our Place Society serves over 1,200 meals per day, and provides hot showers, free clothing, counselling, and outreach services, plus 45 transitional housing units.
+He has dedicated his time as a volunteer and serve food to the members of Our Place Society, an inner-city community centre serving some of Greater Victoria’s most vulnerable populations, including the working poor, impoverished elderly, mentally and physically challenged, and the homeless.
+Our Place Society serves over 1,200 meals per day, and provides hot showers, free clothing, counselling, and outreach services, as well as 45 transitional housing units.
 Most importantly, the organization provides a real sense of hope and belonging for all neighbours in need.

 In 2010 Adam Gant made a contribution to the Greater Victoria Housing Society in conjunction with helping to facilitate the Society’s acquisition of their first “market to affordable” building to be added to their portfolio.
 The $2 million dollar acquisition of the 19 unit apartment building on Quadra St. in Victoria allowed the Greater Victoria Housing Society to add further homes to their affordable rental program providing long-term housing to those most in need.